 |Native Area||Western United States|

-They're an incredibly drought-tolerant species, and this is what makes them such a perfect choice for desert-gardens where very few other flowering plant species can survive.
+Once purple sage is established, it needs little to no watering, even in the summer months.
+These plants are an incredibly drought-tolerant species, and this is what makes them such a perfect choice for desert gardens where very few other flowering plant species can survive.

 Temperature and Humidity

 Purple Sage thrives in inhospitably hot and dry conditions.
-It isn't going to be suited to gardens with mild summer temperatures or high humidity.
+It isn't suited to gardens with mild summer temperatures or high humidity.

 Propagating Purple Sage Bush